Cathy347Le/made-from-scratch/README.md

 - Create DB/Connection.js to connect to mongoose which will be used to interact with MongoDB
 - Run `npm run server` to more sure you can connect

+#### Setup Models

+- Usually done one by one but all three are: userModel, productModel, and orderModel

 ### Things to do Later

 - Update React Router to v6